 Administrators and Other Officers

-The Council may appoint Administrators and other officers and servants and remunerate them.
-Such Administrators, officers and servants shall hold office during the pleasure of the Council and they shall perform such duties as the Council shall formally agree with them from time to time.
-Any such appointees shall report to the Council.
+The EXCO may appoint Administrators and other officers and servants and remunerate them.
+Such Administrators, officers and servants shall hold office during the pleasure of the EXCO and they shall perform such duties as the EXCO shall formally agree with them from time to time.
+Any such appointees shall report to the EXCO.

 Responsibilities of the Treasurer

 The SAIMC Treasurer shall: